Spacial/awesome-csirt/README.md

 - [RansomExx Renner](https://otx.alienvault.com/pulse/611ecd98c0e17d68bf061a06/)
 - [RANSOMWHERE](https://ransomwhe.re/): Total tracked ransomware payments all time.
 Ransomwhere is the open, crowdsourced ransomware payment tracker.
 Browse and download ransomware payment data or help build our dataset by reporting ransomware demands you have received.
 - [BlackByteDecryptor](https://github.com/SpiderLabs/BlackByteDecryptor): This is a decryptor for the ransomware BlackByte.
+- [Ransomware Actor Abuses Genshin Impact Anti-Cheat Driver to Kill Antivirus](https://www.trendmicro.com/en_us/research/22/h/ransomware-actor-abuses-genshin-impact-anti-cheat-driver-to-kill-antivirus.html): We investigate mhyprot2.sys, a vulnerable anti-cheat driver for the popular role-playing game Genshin Impact.
+The driver is currently being abused by a ransomware actor to kill antivirus processes and services for mass-deploying ransomware.

 ### Virus/Anti-Virus